 Before we get into the recipe, I want to explain my rationale for using chestnut mushrooms.
 As they have less water content, they don’t shrink as much as standard button mushrooms.
-I feel this adds extra bite and flavour to the recipe, especially as the mushrooms are a key ingredient and you want to taste them, rather than just bulk out the risotto.
-This said, I’m sure you could use any mushrooms you choose, but I would highly recommend giving chestnut mushrooms a try.
+I feel this adds extra bite and flavour to the recipe, especially as the mushrooms are a key ingredient.
+You want to taste them, rather than just bulk out the risotto.
+This said, I’m sure you could use any mushrooms you choose.
+But I would highly recommend giving chestnut mushrooms a try.

 You will need: